Massimo Bruno

-Massimo Bruno (born 17 September 1993) is a Belgian footballer who plays as a right winger for Kortrijk.
+Massimo Bruno (born 17 September 1993) is a Belgian footballer who plays as a right winger for Challenger Pro League club Francs Borains.

 Club career

 Charleroi

 Born in Boussu, Belgium, Bruno started his football career at RSB Frameries before he moved to Mons.
 Bruno joined Anderlecht when he was eight years old.
 Bruno was progressing well at the club until he suffered "a growth spurt and was injured in the heel" and was out for four months.
 After making a recovery from his injury, however, Anderlecht released Bruno and he returned to Mons.
 Bruno then joined Charleroi, where he would begin his professional career.
 After progressing through the ranks at the club, Bruno was part of the squad for two league matches in November 2010, each time as an unused substitute.
 On 23 March 2011, he finally made his professional debut – and only appearance of the 2010–11 season – in a 3–0 loss to Cercle Brugge.